Scientific Understanding of Consciousness

 Human-type consciousness

-a term I use to refer to what Antonio Damasio calls “extended consciousness” and Gerald Edelman calls “higher-order consciousness” (Edelman; Universe of Consciousness, 194).
-Terminology can become confusing with different researchers using their own ad hoc terms to refer the similar concepts.
+Human-type consciousness, a term I use to refer to what Antonio Damasio calls “extended consciousness” (Damasio; Feeling of What Happens, 202) and Gerald Edelman calls “higher-order consciousness” (Edelman; Universe of Consciousness, 194).
+Terminology can become confusing when different researchers use their own ad hoc terms to refer to similar concepts.

 Huntington's disease